dagster-io/dagster/docs/docs-beta/docs/dagster-plus/deployment/management/managing-multiple-projects-and-teams.md

 ### Deployment configuration

-Whether you use a single repository or multiple, you can use a [`dagster_cloud.yaml` file](/dagster-plus/managing-deployments/dagster-cloud-yaml) to define the code locations to deploy.
+{/* Whether you use a single repository or multiple, you can use a [`dagster_cloud.yaml` file](/dagster-plus/managing-deployments/dagster-cloud-yaml) to define the code locations to deploy.
+For each repository, follow the [steps appropriate to your CI/CD provider](/dagster-plus/getting-started#step-4-configure-cicd-for-your-project) and include only the code locations that are relevant to the repository in your CI/CD workflow. */}
+Whether you use a single repository or multiple, you can use a [`dagster_cloud.yaml` file](/todo) to define the code locations to deploy.
 For each repository, follow the [steps appropriate to your CI/CD provider](/dagster-plus/getting-started#step-4-configure-cicd-for-your-project) and include only the code locations that are relevant to the repository in your CI/CD workflow.

 #### Example with GitHub CI/CD on Hybrid deployment

 1. **For each repository**, use the CI/CD workflow provided in [Dagster+ Hybrid quickstart repository](https://github.com/dagster-io/dagster-cloud-hybrid-quickstart/blob/main/.github/workflows/dagster-cloud-deploy.yml).

-2. **For each project in the repository**, configure a code location in the [`dagster_cloud.yaml` file](/dagster-plus/managing-deployments/dagster-cloud-yaml):
+{/* 2. **For each project in the repository**, configure a code location in the [`dagster_cloud.yaml` file](/dagster-plus/managing-deployments/dagster-cloud-yaml): */}
+2. **For each project in the repository**, configure a code location in the [`dagster_cloud.yaml` file](/todo):

    ```yaml
    # dagster_cloud.yml